Gopal Krishna Gokhale: Indian National Congress, Tilak and the Split at Surat

 Gokhale became a member of the Indian National Congress in 1889, as a protégé of social reformer Mahadev Govind Ranade.
 Along with other contemporary leaders like Bal Gangadhar Tilak, Dadabhai Naoroji, Bipin Chandra Pal, Lala Lajpat Rai and Annie Besant, Gokhale fought for decades to obtain greater political representation and power over public affairs for common Indians.
 He was moderate in his views and attitudes, and sought to petition the British authorities by cultivating a process of dialogue and discussion which would yield greater British respect for Indian rights.
 Gokhale had visited Ireland and had arranged for an Irish nationalist, Alfred Webb, to serve as President of the Indian National Congress in 1894.
 The following year, Gokhale became the Congress's joint secretary along with Tilak.
 In many ways, Tilak and Gokhale's early careers paralleled – both attended Elphinstone College, both became mathematics professors and both were important members of the Deccan Education Society.
 However, differences in their views concerning how best to improve the lives of Indians became increasingly apparent.

 Both Gokhale and Tilak were the front-ranking political leaders in the early 20th century.
 However, they differed a lot in their ideologies.
-Gokhale was viewed as a well-meaning man of moderate disposition, while Tilak was a radical who would not resist using force for the attainment of freedom.
+Gokhale was viewed as a well-meaning man of moderate disposition, while Tilak was a hardcore nationalist who would not resist using force for the attainment of freedom.
 Gokhale believed that the right course for India to get self-government was to adopt constitutional means and cooperate with the British Government.
 On the contrary, Tilak's messages were protest, boycott and agitation.

 The fight between the moderates and extremists came out openly at Surat in 1907, which adversely affected political developments in the country.
 Both sides were fighting to capture the Congress organisation due to ideological differences.
 Tilak wanted to put Lala Lajpat Rai in the presidential chair, but Gokhale's candidate was Rash Behari Ghosh.
 The tussle begun and there was no hope for compromise.
 Tilak was not allowed to move an amendment to the resolution in support of the new president-elect.
 At this the pandal was strewn with broken chairs and shoes were flung by Aurobindo Ghosh and his friends.
 Sticks and umbrellas were thrown on the platform.
 There was a physical scuffle.
 When people came running to attack Tilak on the dais, Gokhale went and stood next to Tilak to protect him.
 The session ended and the Congress split.
 The eyewitness account was written by the Manchester Guardian's reporter Nevison.